bermudadigitalstudio/Titan/README.md

 ...can be found in the `examples` directory.

+A bunch of different samples can be found [here](https://github.com/bermudadigitalstudio/TitanSamples).

+A `TodoExample` can be found [here](https://github.com/bermudadigitalstudio/TitanTodoBackend).

+## Other Packages You Can Use With Titan

+Please open a PR if you have something you would like to share with the class.

+### Server adapters
+- [TitanNestAdapter](https://github.com/bermudadigitalstudio/TitanNestAdapter): use Titan with any Nest compatible webserver
+- [TitanKituraAdapter](https://github.com/bermudadigitalstudio/TitanKituraAdapter): use Titan with Kitura's server backend

+### Sugar
+- [TitanTopLevel](https://github.com/bermudadigitalstudio/TitanTopLevel): expose Titan instance methods as top level functions

+### Little bits of functionality
+- [TitanCacheControlFunction](https://github.com/bermudadigitalstudio/TitanCacheControlFunction): insert Cache-Control headers into your responses, automatically!

 ## Contributing

 Titan is maintained by Thomas Catterall ([@swizzlr](https://github.com/swizzlr)), Johannes Erhardt ([@johanneserhardt](https://github.com/johanneserhardt)), Sebastian Kreutzberger ([@skreutzberger](https://github.com/skreutzberger)) and Gabriel Peart ([@gabrielPeart](https://github.com/gabrielPeart)).